Error messages

 The if statement is too long

-This error occurs when the indented code inside an if statement is too large for the compiler.
+This error occurs when the indented code (local block) inside an `if` structure is too large for the compiler.
 Because of how the compiler works, you won’t receive a message telling you exactly how many lines of code you are over the limit.
-The only solution now is to break up your if statement into smaller parts (functions or smaller if statements).
+The only solution now is to split the structure into smaller parts (functions or smaller if statements).
 The example below shows a reasonably lengthy if statement; theoretically, this would throw line 4: if statement is too long:

 //@version=6 indicator("My script") var e = 0 if barstate.islast a = 1 b = 2 c = 3 d = 4 e := a + b + c + d plot(e)